Von-Seth/Von-Seth.github.io/README.md

   4. Click the __<>Code__ tab.
   5. Click the __github-pages__ button, located on the right side of the page under Environments.
   6. Click __View deployment__ on the right hand side of the page.
   7. Congradulations!
 You now have your personal resume hosted on GitHub Pages!
-If you wish to go further and make more amazing projects I reccomend you check out some of the resources and credits below, Cheers!🎉
+If you wish to go further and make more amazing projects I recommend you check out some of the resources and credits below, Cheers!🎉

 ---
 # More Resources 📚